kamil-kw/project-management-system/README.md

 # **9. Credits**

 * Heroku deployment instructions from Code Institute
-* Hello Django and Djngo blog from code institute
+* Hello Django and Django blog from code institute
 * Django Blog by Codemy
-* Stack overflow to support with debugig
+* Stack overflow to support with debuging
 * CI Tutor Support for Help with
    * Issue with page rendering (Ger)
    * Extending base.html template to allauth html files
    * Display CSS setting in the Heroku deployed version (Alan, John)
 * GitHub Python Template [Code Institute](https://codeinstitute.net/)

+* Coding Buddy @Matt_5P for mental support and help with issus during process